waterthree/g7_world/README.md

-the custom pacakge of Group 7 for robotics assignment(3-4)
+The custom pacakge Project of Group 7 for robotics assignment(3, 4)